AdamGonda/adamgonda.com/_posts/2022-06-05-Early-return.md

   - Battle tested
   - Clean code
 titles:
-  - If/else
+  - If-else
   - Problem
   - Solution
 ---

-One day when I was in the coding Bootcamp and my mentor come over and asked about my code, I had to realize that although I thought I knew everything about `if/else` best practices I was wrong, and I had this one left to learn.
+One day when I was in the coding Bootcamp and my mentor come over and asked about my code, I had to realize that although I thought I knew everything about `if-else` best practices I was wrong, and I had this one left to learn.

 {% include post-content-list.html titles=page.titles %}

-# If/else
+# If-else

 It is a fairly simple control flow statement in (I assume) every programming language.